Machine Dazzle: Career

 Machine is known for utilizing found objects into his costume work.
 Sourcing items like ping pong balls, slinkies, soup cans, rubber hotdogs and more, to deepen the work's narrative intent.

 Machine was a co-recipient the 2017 Bessie Award for Outstanding Visual Design and the winner of a 2017 Henry Hewes Design Award.

 In 2016, Taylor Mac's A 24-Decade History of Popular Music, which Machine Dazzle heavily collaborated on, was a finalist for the Pulitzer Prize in Drama.

-In 2022, the Museum of Art and Design in New York opened first solo exhibition of Machine's work, ‘’Queer Maximalism x Machine Dazzle’’.
-The show occupied two full floors of the museum and positions full costumes, ephemera, material samples, photography, and video to fully contextualize the artists body of work.
+In 2022, the Museum of Art and Design in New York opened the first solo exhibition of Machine's work, Queer Maximalism x Machine Dazzle.
+The show occupied two full floors of the museum and positioned full costumes, ephemera, material samples, photography, and video to fully contextualize the artist's body of work.

+In 2024, the University of Michigan Museum of Art (UMMA) presented Machine Dazzle's Ouroboros in collaboration with the U of M Stamps School of Art and Design after Machine Dazzle was awarded the recipient of the Design Roman J. Witt Residency Program.
+Ouroboros is a queer maximalist art exhibit made with the help of community members from locally sourced recycled materials.
+Ouroboros was introduced during UMMA's Pride Month and morphs as the installation progresses in three acts, culminating in its final act as "wearable sculptures" during 2024's LGBTQ Pride Month.
+Machine Dazzle performed at the Ann Arbor Michigan Theater on March 14, 2024 to talk about maximalism in addition to his exhibit installation.